Application in brief

 Installation and first launch

-Click on a relevant picture below to download the EXANTE trading platform for your operating system!
+Click on the relevant picture below to download the EXANTE trading platform for your operating system!

 In the login dialogue window, enter the email address and password you specified during the website registration.